DuraMAT/pvpro/README.md

 The size of a power block can be estimated by first estimating `vmp_ref` and `imp_ref`.
 The number of modules in series in and parallel are then found by dividing by the datasheet

 An example with the NIST ground dataset is provided in the file [example_estimate_number_series_parallel.py](examples/example_estimate_number_series_parallel.py)

+## Run analysis on synthetic data

+By generating a PV dataset with known module degradation, the performance of the algorithm in extracting single diode model parameters can be tested.

+First, generate sythetic data using [synth01_generate_synthetic_data.py](examples/synth01_generate_synthetic_data.py).
+Next, run the time series parameter extraction in [synth02_simulfit.py](examples/synth02_simulfit.py).